Events

 Content Detail

-On Saturday, June 21, 2025, woodworkers and fabricators will have the opportunity to purchase rare and beautiful slabs of wood at The Morton Arboretum.
+On Saturday, September 26, 2026, woodworkers and fabricators will have the opportunity to purchase rare and beautiful slabs of wood at The Morton Arboretum.

 Turning salvaged wood into long-lasting furniture is a highly effective and beautiful way to sequester carbon.

-At the Wood Slab Sale, ticket holders can purchase large, high-quality slabs cut from a variety of deciduous and coniferous tree species.
-The Wood Slab Inventory includes hundreds of wood slabs cut from more than 40 species in a wide range of colors and grain patterns, perfect for furniture and other fine woodworking projects.
-A limited number of slabs are highly figured, spalted, or contain burls for one-of-a-kind projects.
+The wood slab inventory includes hundreds of slabs cut from more than 50 species in a wide range of colors and grain patterns, perfect for furniture and other fine woodworking projects.

-Your ticket price will be automatically applied toward your purchase at the sale.
 Wood Slab Sale tickets include general admission to the Arboretum for the day.

-Your ticket and slab purchases help support the Arboretum’s vision of a greener, healthier, more beautiful world where people and trees thrive together.
+Your ticket and purchases help support the Arboretum’s vision of a greener, healthier, more beautiful world where people and trees thrive together.

-Event Details
+Details

 The Wood Slab Sale will be hosted at the Curatorial and Operations Center on the Arboretum’s East Side.
 Arboretum staff will direct attendees from the gatehouse to parking for the event.

 Staff will be on-site to assist with the loading of slabs for transport.
 Be sure to bring a vehicle capable of transporting heavy materials.
-No slabs will be delivered to residences or businesses by The Morton Arboretum.

 If purchasing oak slabs, be mindful of the heavy weight, especially during transport.